OpenMendel/MendelPlots.jl/docs/src/index.md

 ## Example dataset

-Thee `data` folder of the package in test contains an example simulated data set.
+The `data` folder of the package in test contains an example simulated data set.
 In this tutorial, we use relative path `../data`.
 In general, the user can locate this folder by the following command:
 ```julia
 import MendelPlots
 joinpath(dirname(pathof(MendelPlots)), "../test/data")